powellahaneku/Webscraper/README.md

 ## Initial Instructions
 1. **Alert and Instructions**: Upon execution, the code displays an alert guiding the user and providing instructions on how to use the tool effectively.

-2. **Input Prompt**: Requests the user to input a list of student IDs separated by spaces.
+2. **Input Prompt**: Requests the user to input a list of student IDs copied from an Excel sheet.
 The provided IDs serve as the basis for data extraction.

 ## Data Processing Functions
 3. **Fix List Function**: Converts the input string into an array of integers representing student IDs by splitting the input string and converting the substrings to integers.